otrv4/otrv4/otrv4.md

 ### Secure Session ID

 The secure session ID is a 8-byte value.
-If the user requests to see it, it should be displayed as two 4-byte big-endian unsigned values.
+If the participant requests to see it, it should be displayed as two 4-byte big-endian unsigned values.
 For example, in C language, in "%08x" format.
 If the party transmitted the Auth-R message during the DAKE, then display the first 4 bytes in bold, and the second 4 bytes in non-bold.
 If the party transmitted the Auth-I message instead, display the first 4 bytes in non-bold, and the second 4 bytes in bold.
 If the party transmitted